 - Springform Pan: A 9-inch springform pan is essential for making a cheesecake.
 Technically you can use a 9-inch cake pan, but it is next to impossible to slice pretty slices from a cake pan.

 - Cream Cheese: Do NOT use fat-free cream cheese for cheesecake.
-Neufchatel or ⅓ less fat cream cheese works fine, but regular cream cheese is best.
+Neufchatel or ⅓ less fat cream cheese works fine, but regular, full-fat cream cheese is best.
 It is also essential for the cream cheese to be at room temperature so that it incorporates evenly into the batter.